 Client: Bigger Bang

-In 2017 I worked as a 3D generalist for film and television production company Bigger Bang on a small project for their client, Shell.
+Between April 2016 and May 2017 I worked on and off as a 3D generalist for film and television production company Bigger Bang on a project for their client, Planet3.